 It would be another beautiful morning for a hike in Phoenix.
 After two mornings of hiking the Loop at Shaw Butte, though, I think I’m ready for a break.
 My knees are a bit wobbly today.

 This summer was one of the hottest on record in Phoenix.
 When enduring the scorching heat of June, July, August, and even into early September in the Valley of the Sun, it can be easy to forget what’s here to enjoy the rest of the year.
 Fortunately, mid-September rolls around every year and reminds us we have eight to nine months of nearly endless outdoor possibilities in front of us.
-Hiking at Shaw Butte in Phoenix
+Continue reading Favorite Phoenix urban hikes: The Loop at Shaw Butte

 During our recent weekend trip to Tucson, Kathryn and I took an opportunity to visit Mission San Xavier del Bac, just outside the city.
 As luck would have it, there was a Mass scheduled there Saturday morning.
 It was to celebrate the 366th birthday of Fr.
 Eusebio Kino, the Jesuit priest who founded the mission way back in 1692.
 So we made sure to schedule our visit to coincide.
-Mission San Xavier del Bac near Tucson
+Continue reading Mission San Xavier del Bac: White Dove of the Desert, Tucson

 A couple years ago on one of my other blogs, I wrote about my first experience eating Sonoran hot dogs in Phoenix.
 I had first read about Sonoran hot dogs in an in-flight magazine on US Airways, but the article was about Tucson, not Phoenix.
 Since then, I’ve been looking forward to an authentic Sonoran hot dog in Tucson.
 The time arrived on a recent weekend trip.
-El Guero Canelo, Sonoran hot dogs in Tucson
+Continue reading Sonoran hot dogs at El Guero Canelo in Tucson

 We’re safely back in Phoenix.
 More later.